-Your data will join forces with hundreds of other contributions to enable powerful visualizations and conservation assessments.
+Your data and expertise will join forces with hundreds of other contributions to enable powerful visualizations and conservation assessments.

 Your work will be credited in our products, and will gain wider recognition through exposure to Audubon’s large and varied audience of bird-watchers, researchers, educators, decision-makers, and funders.